5.49 mile partial loop near the highest point in the Santa Cruz Mountains.

 parking: on Skyline Boulevard near Sanborn-Skyline County Park's Summit

-Rock, several pullouts on Highway 9, and from Saratoga Gap, where there
+Rock, several pullouts on CA 9, and from Saratoga Gap, where there

 is a parking lot (not managed by the parks department), but no other amenities.